cc5212/2020-drought-in-Chile/README.md

 Then, we can say that the histogram of yearly accumulated precipitation on the 13th region, seems to fit to a Normal Distribution.

 Finally on the SPI plots, we can see there is a downward trend  in the value of SPI on the 13th region and in the central zone.
 This may showing the drought that is currently affecting the country.
 In the case of South Zone, this could be less clear, but starting on year 2000, we could also see this downward trend.

+For further comparison, our experiments are consistent with the results presented in:

+**Garreaud, R. D., Boisier, J. P., Rondanelli, R., Montecinos, A., Sepúlveda, H. H., & Veloso‐Aguila, D. (2020).
+The central Chile mega drought (2010–2018): a climate dynamics   perspective.
+International Journal of Climatology, 40(1), 421-439.**[[link]](http://dgf.uchile.cl/rene/PUBS/MD_dynamics.pdf)

+Which work around the same dataset.

 # Conclusions